yan-soon/tp/docs/DeveloperGuide.md

 4. `gradPadParser.parseCommand()` sees that this is an add command, and so uses the `AddCommandParser` class to create a corresponding `AddCommand`, using the `AddCommandParser.parse()` method.

-5. In `AddCommandParser.parse()`, the string input is first split into tokens, i.e. new module code, new tags, etc.
+5. In `AddCommandParser.parse()`, the string input is first split into tokens, i.e. module code, tags, etc.

+6. The `ModuleInfoSearcher.searchModule()` is then called to retrieve module information (module title, modular credits, etc.) from Nusmods.

-6. Then, in the same method call, a new `Module` object is created from these tokens.
+7. Once the module information is retrieved, a new `Module` object is created from the module information and tags.
 It now stores the values that we want to add into our list.

-7. Lastly, in the same method call, an `AddCommand` is created with the new populated `Module`, and is passed back to the `LogicManager` in step 2.
+8. Lastly, in the same method call, an `AddCommand` is created with the new populated `Module`, and is passed back to the `LogicManager` in step 2.

-8. `Logic Manager` executes the newly created `AddCommand`.
+9. `Logic Manager` executes the newly created `AddCommand`.

-9. Finally, the `Model` is then updated by adding the new `Module` object.
+10. Finally, the `Model` is then updated by adding the new `Module` object.

+**Auto-Retrieval of Module Information**

+GradPad's `add` feature supports auto retrieval of module information from NUSMods, mainly a module's title and modular credits.
+This is to ensure that the modules added into GradPad are valid NUS modules, and the module information for each module is accurate.

 The following sequence diagram shows how the add command is executed.